What is a Simple Interest Loan?

-When it’s time to purchase a new car, most people take out an auto loan.
-This type of loan is considered a simple interest loan.
-This is the type of loan that Greater Texas Federal Credit Union offers.
+Most people use loans to help cover the cost of large purchases.
+For example, when it’s time to purchase a new car, auto loans are available so buyers don’t have to pay the entire amount upfront.
+This type of loan is considered a simple interest loan, which is the type of loan that Greater Texas Credit Union offers.

 There are three components to a calculate simple interest loan:

 Typically the term of your loan is written at a fixed rate.
-This means that your annual percentage rate (APR) or the interest you pay, remains the same throughout the term of your loan.
+This means that your annual percentage rate (APR) or the interest you pay, remains the same throughout the life of the loan.

 The finance charge you pay is based on the number of days and the dollar amount that the unpaid balance is outstanding.